 The facts are as follows:

-[Concerning the armistice news from Paris] Yesterday afternoon November 7, an official telegram in plain English came to the office from Captain Jackson the Paris Representative and the Naval Attache, which read as follows:
+[Concerning the armistice news from Paris] Yesterday afternoon November 7, an official telegram in plain English came to [my] office from Captain Jackson the Paris Representative and the Naval Attache, which read as follows:

 ‘Foreign office announced Armistice signed 11 A.M. hostilities ceased 2 P.M. today.
 Sedan taken this morning by U.S. Army.’